mopidy/cookiecutter-mopidy-ext/README.rst

        uvx copier copy gh:mopidy/mopidy-ext-template .

 #.
-Create a Git repo from the generated project.

-#.
 Make your Mopidy extension do something.
 To learn more about creating Mopidy
    extensions, please read the docs on `extension development
    <https://docs.mopidy.com/latest/extensiondev/>`_.